Sonnerz/project05-fullstack-django/README.md

 Third-Party packages used:
 django-forms-bootstrap, Pillow, dj-database-url, psycopg2, gunicorn, stripe, coverage, codecov, django-filter, django-simple-poll, django-storages, boto3
 12.	**Make sure to test your project extensively.
 In particular, make sure that no unhandled exceptions are visible to the users, under any circumstances.
 Use automated Django tests wherever possible.
 For your JavaScript code, consider using Jasmine tests.**<br>
-Browser testing used and unit testing implemented.
+Browser testing using Chrome dev tools was used continuously throughout development.
+Unit testing  is implemented into each app.
+As of the deployment date, coverage is at 76%.
+CSS and JS was validated using standard online tools.
+See [Testing](#testing) section.
 13.	**Use Git & GitHub for version control.
 Each new piece of functionality should be in a separate commit.**<br>
-Git and GitHub used.
+Git and GitHub used throughout development with each major update committed.
 14.	**Deploy the final version of your code to a hosting platform such as Heroku.**<br>
-Final version deployed to Heroku
+The final version is deployed to Heroku using AWS to host static and media files.

 <hr>